Kettle Squares has been active in Sheboygan County, Wisconsin continually since 1975.

-The purpose of our club is to develop good friendship and promote better square dancing.
+The purpose of our club is to encourage and promote fun and good friendship thru square dancing.

 In square dance clubs, unless a member is single, offices are held by couples.
 Therefore, Don and Janet Klemme were elected the first presidents.
-Charter members of the club include Wayne and Evelyn Havey, Roland and Veronica Gilles, Gary (and the late Judy) Henderson, Klemmes, and Tom and Pat Pibal.
+Long-time charter members of the club included Evelyn and Wayne Havey, Roland and Veronica Gilles, Don and Mary Ann Otte, Gary and Judy Henderson, Klemmes, and Tom and Pat Pibal.